ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 As a second example, in PSA {{-psa-token}} the verification public key is looked up in the appraisal context using the `ueid` claim found in the PSA claims-set.
 If found, COSE Sign1 verification is performed accordingly.

-Regardless of the specific integrity protection method used, the Evidence's integrity MUST be validated successfully else the Verifier MUST NOT proceed to the next stage.
+Regardless of the specific integrity protection method used, the Evidence's integrity MUST be validated successfully else the Verifier MUST NOT evaluate the Evidence in later stages.

 > If a CoRIM profile is supplied, it MUST describe:
 >